Ed1ezac/Permit-System_HACKERTHON/README.md

 I dont consider this system worth working on because it was specifically made for a purpose (the hackerthon competition) and I can't think of a way to commercialize it, YET.
 If you want to, you can clone and continue working on it.

 ## Evolution
-Unfortunately this system is died prematurely before it was born.
+Unfortunately this system is died prematurely before it was born 😭.

 ## License
 This project is under the [MIT License](https://choosealicense.com/licenses/gpl-3.0/)